 The Department of German Studies offers courses ranging from the elementary level (for students with no knowledge of German) through advanced-level courses in German language and culture.
 The department reviews the course selection of each entering student, taking into consideration her school and AP records together with her answers to a questionnaire and the results of her online placement exam.
 In addition to courses offered at Mount Holyoke, you may also find relevant Five College German courses, as well as, courses taught in the department (German Studies section of the Bulletin and Course Catalog).

-- The Department of German Studies will review the course selection of all entering students, taking into consideration school and AP records together with the answers to the questionnaire.
+- The Department of German Studies will review the course selection of all entering students, taking into consideration school and AP records together with the results of the Placement Exam.

 - All students who plan to elect German in either semester must complete this questionnaire carefully.
 Final course placement will be based on the following considerations: the student’s specific training in German, the results of the student’s online placement exam, and scheduling possibilities.
 Students should take the online placement exam prior to registration, if possible.